Newsted opens up new RELOAD box set

 who would fit the bill better?

 No man, I'm not "uncomfortable" watching the band because I wish the bass player was Cliff or Jason.
 I'm not "frightened" by Metallica's progression.
 I like Load and some of Reload.
 I like Garage Inc. I liked their S&M album.
-I don't like Death Magnetic because the production is embarrassingly horrific and James' guitar tone has been weak splatty garbage from that moment right through 72 Seasons, and he writes lyrics like a 14 year old edgelord now.
+I don't like Death Magnetic because the production is embarrassingly horrific and James' guitar tone has been anemic, splatty, and weak from that moment right through 72 Seasons.

 What I also don't like is watching Rob on stage squat walking around like a retarded gorilla.
 My dog does a squatting slow walk when he shits in the yard.
 Without exaggeration Rob moves around almost exactly like that.
 It's hilarious... when my dog does it.
 Not so great at $200 a ticket or whatever Metallica shows are going for these days.
 It's so stupid and distracting that I honestly don't care how good of a bass player he is, or that he's a good flamenco player or whatever.